Ashby Canal: Origins

-In the last half of the eighteenth century there had been an increasing need for transport to exploit the coal reserves at Ashby Wolds and lime from the quarries north of Ashby-de-la-Zouch.
+In the last half of the 18th century there had been an increasing need for transport to exploit the coal reserves at Ashby Wolds and lime from the quarries north of Ashby-de-la-Zouch.
 The first proposal was for a canal running from Burton-on-Trent on the upper River Trent to Marston on the Coventry Canal.
 A second suggestion was for a canal from Ashby Wolds to the Coventry Canal at Griff.
 Both proposals were made in December 1781.
 The first was opposed by the Coventry company, though the second was not.
 Robert Whitworth had estimated the cost of the project at £46,396, but the scheme was dropped a year later.
 William Jessop proposed a canal and tramway between Breedon and the Trent, with a connecting link to the Trent and Mersey Canal in 1787, which also came to nothing.
 A proposal in 1790 was well received at the time, but opposition afterwards prevented a bill being submitted to Parliament.
 Another proposal for a canal northwards to the Trent at Burton was actively discussed between 1791 and 1793.
 There was wide support for a canal to Griff in 1792, but the muted support of Penn Assheton Curzon, a local landowner and Member of Parliament, led to it being dropped.

 In October 1792, Robert Whitworth revised his plan from 1781.
 The proposal featured a level canal from Griff, near Nuneaton, to Ashby Wolds, which would cost £63,402.
 From there it would climb 139 ft to a summit which would be supplied with water by a steam pumping engine.
 After a further 5 mi, the summit level would descend through 84 ft to level branches, which would serve collieries at Ticknall, Coleorton, Cloud Hill, near Breedon-on-the-Hill, and Staunton Harold.
 The cost of this section would be £82,143.
 The plans were checked by Jessop, and formed the basis for a bill to authorise a company with powers to raise £150,000 of capital.
-Hard negotiation with Curzon and the Coventry Canal was required, during which the junction with the Coventry Canal was moved from Griff to Marston, but the bill finally became an Act of Parliament in May 1794.
+Hard negotiation with Curzon and the Coventry Canal was required, during which the junction with the Coventry Canal was moved from Griff to Marston, but the bill finally became an act of Parliament, the Ashby de la Zouch Canal Act 1794 (34 Geo.
+3. c.
+93), in May 1794.
 Whitworth and his son, also called Robert, were appointed as engineers in July, and construction began.
 (Robert Whitworth was later remembered with the naming in 2002 of Whitworth Avenue on the new George Wimpey development in Hinckley, which overlooks the Ashby Canal).